-- 13. The undertaking shall describe its policies adopted to manage its material impacts of its products and/or services on consumers and end-users, as well as associated material risks and opportunities. - 14.
-The objective of this Disclosure Requirement is to enable an understanding of the extent to which the undertaking has policies that address the identification, assessment, management and/or remediation of material impacts on consumers and/or end-users specifically., as well as policies that cover material risks or opportunities related to consumers and/or end-users.

-- 15. The disclosure required by paragraph 13 shall contain the information on the undertaking's policies to manage its material impacts\, risks and opportunities\related to consumers and/or end-users in accordance with ESRSNESRS 2 MDR-P Policies adopted to manage material sustainability matters.
+- 13. The undertaking shall describe its policies adopted to manage its material impacts of its products and/or services on consumers and end-users - 14.
+The objective of this Disclosure Requirement is to enable an understanding of the extent to which the undertaking has policies that address the identification, assessment, management and/or remediation of material impacts on consumers and/or end-users specifically. - 15.
+The disclosure required by paragraph 13 shall contain the information on the undertaking's policies to manage its material impacts related to consumers and/or end-users in accordance with NESRS 2 MDR-P Policies adopted to manage material sustainability matters.
 In addition, the undertaking shall specify if such policies cover specific groups or all consumers and/or end-users. - 16.
-The undertaking shall describe its human rights policy commitments that are relevant to consumers and/or end-users, including those processes and mechanisms to monitor compliance with the UN Guiding Principles on Business and Human Rights, ILO Declaration on Fundamental Principles and Rights at Work or OECD Guidelines for Multinational Enterprises.
-In its disclosure it shall focus on those matters that are material, as well as the general approach in relation to: - (a) respect for the human rights of consumers and/or end-users; - (b) engagement with consumers and/or end-users; and - (c) measures to provide and/or enable remedy for human rights impacts. - 17.
+The undertaking shall describe its human rights policy commitments1 that are relevant to consumers and/or end-users, including those processes and mechanisms to monitor compliance with the UN Guiding Principles on Business and Human Rights, ILO Declaration on Fundamental Principles and Rights at Work or OECD Guidelines for Multinational Enterprises.
+In its disclosure it shall focus on those matters that are material, as well as the general approach in relation to2: - (a) respect for the human rights of consumers and/or end-users; - (b) engagement with consumers and/or end-users; and - (c) measures to provide and/or enable remedy for human rights impacts. - 17.
 The undertaking shall disclose whether and how its policies with regard to consumers and/or end-users are aligned with internationally recognised instruments relevant to consumers and/or end-users, including United Nations (UN) Guiding Principles on Business and Human Rights.
-The undertaking shall also disclose the extent to which cases of nonrespect of the UN Guiding Principles on Business and Human Rights, ILO Declaration on Fundamental Principles and Rights at Work or OECD Guidelines for Multinational Enterprises that involve consumers and/or end-users have been reported in its downstream value chain and, if applicable, an indication of the nature of such cases.
+The undertaking shall also disclose the extent to which cases of nonrespect of the UN Guiding Principles on Business and Human Rights, ILO Declaration on Fundamental Principles and Rights at Work or OECD Guidelines for Multinational Enterprises that involve consumers